nuxencs/seasonpackarr/README.md

     http://host:port/api/pack?apikey=api_token
     ```

+> [!WARNING]
+> The external filter you just created will be disabled by default.
+To avoid unwanted downloads, make sure to enable it.

 ### Actions

 Now, you need to decide whether you want to enable torrent parsing.
 By activating this feature, seasonpackarr will parse